katelynrwalker/image-recognition-with-keras-convolutional-neural-networks/index.md

 # Image Recognition with Keras: Convolutional Neural Networks

 Image recognition and classification is a rapidly growing field in the area of machine learning.
-In particular, object recognition is a key feature of image classification, and the commercial implications of this are vast.
+In particular, object recognition is a key feature of image classification, and the commercial implications of this are numerous.

 For instance, image classifiers will increasingly be used to: